The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 6.3 System Architecture: Three Components

-1. Ensemble Monitor: Continuously administers a curated probe bank (analogous to the Atlas stimulus set) to the deployed model ensemble.
+1. Ensemble Monitor: Continuously administers a curated probe bank to the deployed model ensemble.
 Tracks per-model spread and behavioral profile drift over time.
-Flags models that shift between behavioral poles, which may indicate alignment or deployment configuration changes homogenizing ensemble behavior.

-2. Divergence Packet Generator: Triggers on spread threshold exceedance or explicit cultural-load detection.
+2. Divergence Packet Generator: Triggers on spread threshold exceedance.
 Produces structured output with full provenance metadata.

-3. Asymmetric Arbitration Interface: Routes Divergence Packets to qualified human experts with defined epistemic jurisdiction.
-Provides the full model response distribution — not merely the top-ranked output.
+3. Asymmetric Arbitration Interface: Routes Divergence Packets to qualified human experts.
 Documents expert decisions.
-Feeds decisions back into the Ensemble Monitor as calibration data but not as training data for deployed models, preventing the RLHF loop from absorbing and neutralizing the expert's epistemic authority.
+Feeds decisions back into the Ensemble Monitor as calibration data but not as training data, preventing the RLHF loop from absorbing and neutralizing the expert's epistemic authority.

 7. Discussion